 CILS and the Sub-region organisers will jointly organise the integrated AAR.

 The top 3 teams of the AAR will advance to the 2020 FDI Moot Globals; the top 2 teams will receive financial support toward their travel to and accommodation at the Globals.
-In addition to these top 2 teams, in 2020 the top team from each Sub-region will be identified and advance to the Globals with financial support from the sponsors of each Sub-region.
+In addition to the top 3 teams of the AAR, in 2020 the top team from each Sub-region will be identified and advance to the Globals with financial support from the sponsors of each Sub-region.

 The platform for the virtual AAR will be ZOOM.
 Teams/team members and arbitrators need only free “Basic” Zoom accounts; the Zoom video-conferences will be hosted on the "Professional" Zoom accounts of the AAR organisers.